conformalpredictionintro/conformalpredictionintro.github.io/_posts/2023-09-25-introducing-cptuto.md

 ---
 layout: post
-title: A Conformal Prediction tutorial: an introductive review of the basics.
+title: Introducing (another) Conformal Prediction tutorial!
 ---

 On this website you can find [slides](/assets/files/cptuto.pdf) of an introductive tutorial to Conformal Prediction, built during the PhD studies of [Margaux Zaffran](https://mzaffran.github.io/).